 Even if you’re not spending that much, you may also want the item insured.
-Some policies cover personal possessions you wear or carry about your person (including jewellery and watches usually up to £1,000), even while you’re away from the house.
+Some policies cover personal possessions you wear or carry about your person even while you’re away from the house.
 And until you physically give the gift to the recipient, it counts as a personal possession of your own.

-Admiral Platinum policies provide £2,000 personal possessions cover as standard – and there's the option to extend this to £10,000.
+Admiral Platinum offers £2,000 personal possessions cover as standard with the option of extending this to £20,000.

 Celebrations mean friends and family, and if you’ve got people staying for a few days their possessions may be insured too.
-You’ll need to check this with your insurer, but Admiral Gold and Admiral Platinum Contents Insurance covers up to £1,000 as standard.
+You’ll need to check this with your insurer, but Admiral Gold and Admiral Platinum Contents Insurance covers up to £500 and £1,000 respectively.

 The deep-freezer is a great way to save money at celebration times, especially if you’ve managed to buy up party foods and joints of meat when they’re on offer.